Bwc9876/git-from-scratch/index.typ

 == How does it Work?
 <how-does-it-work>

-Git has a very high-level interface that you may have used already.
+Git has a high-level interface that you may have used already.

 - Git allows you to take "snapshots" of your current project \(*commits*)
 - Commits are chained together to create a history \(*branches*)
-- Developers can create multiple branches to work on the project simultaneously
+- Branches can diverge into multiple branches to work on the project simultaneously
-- After work is done, developers *merge* changes back to a common branch
+- Multiple branches can later be combined back into one, aggregating the changes made in each

 Don't worry if you don't recognize these concepts, we'll come back to them later.